ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 First and foremost a big shout out to all the contributors to GHC who have built a truly remarkable piece of technology we can all enjoy, learn from and be productive with.

-Of course, Joachim Breitner for devising and implementing `inspection-testing` [1].
-I still remember the distinct feeling of my brain expanding against my skull after seeing his presentation at Zurihac 2017.
+Of course, Joachim Breitner for `inspection-testing` [1].
+I still remember the distinct feeling of my brain expanding against my skull after seeing his presentation on this at Zurihac 2017.

 Next, I'd like to thank the good folks in the Haskell community for being kind and responsive even to my rather pedestrian questions on r/haskell, the ZuriHac discord server and stackoverflow.
 Li-yao Xia, Matthew Pickering, Daniel Diaz, David Feuer and others, thank you so much.
-Matthew has also written a paper [2] and curated a list of references for studying and developing GHC plugins , which I refer to extensively.
+Matthew has also written a paper [2] and curated a list of references on GHC plugins , which I refer to extensively.

 Mark Karpov deserves lots of credit too for writing an excellent reference on template Haskell [3] with lots of worked examples, go and check it out.